 - Furniture choice is important in small Bayside Melbourne patios.
 While chunky furniture may look great, you’re much better off choosing finer pieces that won’t take up too much space.
-You’ll very likely to also need to choose between having a table and chairs or an outdoor lounge.
+You’ll likely also need to choose between a table and chairs or an outdoor lounge.
 This will depend on how you intend to use the space.
 If it’s for sitting down to eat, the outdoor dining suite will be the better choice; if it’s for sitting to relax with a cuppa and breath in the outside air, an outdoor lounge may be ideal.

-- Outdoor kitchens and large barbecues are great, but not if you have to breathe in every time you squeeze past.
+- Outdoor kitchens and large barbecues are great, but not if you must breathe in every time you squeeze past.
 Choose a small barbecue that doesn’t take up much space or, if you only cook outside occasionally, even one that can be put in storage and placed on a table when you want to use it.

-- Choose light colours, because dark colours will generally make spaces seem even smaller.
+- Choose light colours because dark colours will generally make spaces seem even smaller.
 Lighter colours can also help bounce light in darker areas.